 There are countless museums and the famous Tivoli Gardens to entertain visitors, but the city is also home to plenty of offbeat attractions and activities.
-Here are 10 of the hidden gems Copenhagen has to offer that should be on any itinerary to the Danish capital.
+Whether you’re planning to visit Copenhagen for 3 days, or longer, here are 10 of the hidden gems Copenhagen has to offer that should be on any itinerary to the Danish capital.

 Reffen Street Food – Street Food Copenhagen

 One of the best-kept culinary secrets of Scandinavia is that Copenhagen street food is fantastic.
 From classic indoor food halls to pop-up food truck squares, the city is flush with delicious quick-serve treats.

 If you’re visiting the city from April through October, a trip to Reffen Street Food park, a staple Copenhagen food market, is a must!
 It’s located directly on Copenhagen harbour, opposite the historic city centre.
 It’s not the easiest place to reach, but by biking, bus or water taxi you can be there in about 20 minutes from the city centre.
 The foodie paradise features 41 food stalls with tastes from around the world.

 There are also frequent events with live music, DJs and other performers keeping visitors entertained.
 It’s one of the best places in the city to watch the sunset and enjoy a beer on the waterfront of Copenhagen Harbour.

 What are you waiting for?
 Indulge in the gastronomic delights at this awesome street food market in Copenhagen.